 3. Double Check Your Data

-We’ve said it before, and we’re saying it again: DATA helps you make better decisions.
+We’ve said it before, and we'll say it again: DATA helps you make better decisions.
 While you may have all the necessary data that you need for strategic decision making in business, there’s no harm in double checking your data for consistency and loopholes.
-Remember that it can only take one inaccurate data-based report to lead you in making the wrong decisions.
+Remember that it only takes one inaccurate data-based report to lead you to making the wrong decisions.

 Take Google Analytics for example.
 There have been reports in different community forums about bots and crawlers from servers based in the United States being counted as web sessions.
 Cross referencing them with metrics such as average duration per session will help you determine if they are in fact legitimate users or not.